linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Primer-on-Universal-Basic-Income.md

 ---
-aliases:
-- Universal Basic Income Primer
+title: Primer on Universal Basic Income
-tags: null
-key_concepts: null
 parent_directory: II.
 Economics/Cycles and Crises/Bridgewater Associates
-cssclasses: academia
-title: Primer on Universal Basic Income
-linter-yaml-title-alias: Primer on Universal Basic Income
+formatted: 2025-12-21 09:15:00 AM
+formatter_model: claude-sonnet-4-5-20251001
+cli-tool: claude-code
 primary_tags:
-- receipt life ubi isn
+- universal basic income
+- unconditional cash transfers
-- basic income ubi general
+- basic income policy
+- economic inequality reduction
 secondary_tags:
-- universal basic income
+- income redistribution mechanisms
+- welfare state reform
+- automation economic impact
+- poverty alleviation programs
+- social safety nets
-- unconditional cash transfers mean
+- cash transfer experiments
-- ubi income earned
-- implement ubi united states
-tags_extracted: '2025-12-18T00:04:42.149670'
+cssclasses: academia
 ---

 # Primer on Universal Basic Income

 What is Universal Basic Income (UBI)?
 In general, UBI is a type of cash transfer that is:

 Universal: every citizen receives the transfer regardless of employment status or income.
-o Unconditional: recipients have no restrictions on how they can spend the cash.
+- Unconditional: recipients have no restrictions on how they can spend the cash.
-Basic: the amount will cover "basic needs" and will constitute a "living wage."
+- Basic: the amount will cover "basic needs" and will constitute a "living wage."
 Long-Term: the cash transfers will last for the long term, e.g. entirety of the receipt's life.

 UBI isn't an especially new idea; even Thomas Paine was an advocate.
 The idea gained traction and elicited debate in late 1960s (especially during the Nixon administration), but never really gained a foothold.